Valles Mines, Missouri, U S A

 Supply and went in to make my case.
 The guy at the desk out front did not want some red-haired young girl

-telling him his business so I guess it got a little heated and then this door on the back wall opens and
+telling him his business but that just made me even more than a little heated so maybe we got a little loud and then this door on the back wall opens and

 out comes this handsome young colonel who says, "What's all the racket about?" and then we locked eyes

 and that was all I could say.
-"Your request is duly noted, young lady."
-I identified myself and my unit
+The clerk mumbled something to him and he said, "Your request is duly noted, young lady."
+I must have identified myself and my unit

-and left, gritting my teeth about that ass I had just met.
+and left gritting my teeth about those asses I had just met.
 I thought that would be the end of it.
 How little I

 knew.
 But as I found out months later, he had turned to the clerk at the front desk after I walked out